Don’t Miss “Toxic Hot Seat” On HBO

 Set against the backdrop of the award-winning 2012 Chicago Tribune investigative series “Playing With Fire,” TOXIC HOT SEAT threads together an intricate story of manipulation that details how Big Tobacco skillfully convinced fire safety officials to back a standard that, in effect, requires all furniture to be filled with toxic flame retardants.
 The film continues to untangle how the chemical companies obscure the risks to public health and misrepresent chemical safety data by paying “experts” to alarm legislators and the public about the deadly risk of removing chemical flame retardants from our homes.

 If you miss the 9 p.m. showing, other dates and times are:

 - Nov.
 27 at 10 a.m.

 - Nov.
 27 at 8 p.m. on HBO2

 After you watch it, let me know what you think and what we can do about it.

-If you have been injured and you’re looking for a skilled personal injury lawyer in Boston contact Janet, Jenner & Suggs today.
+If you have been injured and you’re looking for a skilled personal injury lawyer in Boston contact Janet, Janet & Suggs today.